Think Long, Act Now

 Suddenly, the decision about whether you should buy a new $20 picture frame to go with the other dozen on your mantle isn’t simply about whether or not you can afford it.
 That’s beside the point.
 The real question is, does the picture frame get you closer to the summer vacation you’ve been planning on?
 No?
 There’s your answer.

-When you combine the power of giving every dollar a job with setting a goal, your behavior changes right now.
+When you combine the power of giving every dollar a job with setting a target, your behavior changes right now.
 And it’s not even that hard.

 That’s it.
 You can do it.
-Of course, you’ll need to make sure that goal is clear.
+Of course, you’ll need to make sure that target is clear.

 Your priorities are clearer.
 They’re meaningful.